biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 models of protein and RNA structure.

-Such a highly useful and powerful library, which has been used in such projects as TorusDBN <cite>BMTFKH2008</cite>, Basilisk<cite>HBPFJH2010</cite><cite>PaluszewskiWinter2008</cite> with great success, is the result of the long-term effort.
+Such a highly useful and powerful library, which has been used in such projects as TorusDBN<cite>BMTFKH2008</cite>, Basilisk<cite>HBPFJH2010</cite>, FB5HMM<cite>HKK2006</cite><cite>PaluszewskiWinter2008</cite> with great success, is the result of the long-term effort.
 The original Mocapy implementation dates back to 2004, and since then the library has been rewritten in C++.
 However, C++ is a statically typed and compiled programming language, which does not facilitate rapid prototyping.
 As a result, currently Mocapy++ has no provisions for dynamic loading of custom node types, and a mechanism to plug-in new node types that would